JKeast0/localgeoidcreator/README.md

 # Local Geoid Creator
-Calculating local geoid model with least square method
+Estimating local geoid model with least square method

-In geomatics we need physical height.And we take ellipsoidal heigth from GNSS.If we know some pivot points' orthometric and ellipsoidal heights we can calculate the geoid model of a project area.
+In geomatics we need physical height.Physical height is elevation from mean sea level.
+We take ellipsoidal heigth from GNSS.
-In this project i made the program that calculates surface of geoid with least square method.
-Now i'm going to do android application of that.
+From the geoid determination techniques GNSS-levelling(geometric) method if we know some data points' orthometric and ellipsoidal heights we can estimate the geoid model of a project area.
+In this project we developed a program to estimate the geoid surface of geoid with least square method.
+Now we are going to do android application of that.